-The Board of Trustees consists of five residents of the Fullerton Joint Union High School District who have been elected at large by the voters to serve four-year terms of office.
-Each year, a non-voting student representative also is selected by the student body to serve on the Board.
+The Board of Trustees consists of five residents of the Fullerton Joint Union High School District.
+Three members have been elected at large by the voters to serve four-year terms of office.
+Two members were elected by-trustee area to serve four-year terms of office.
+Each year, a preferential-voting student representative also is selected by the student body to serve on the Board.